About

 Chat, Agents

-- 🤖 Tool calling and function execution
+- 🤖 Tool calling / function execution

-- 🗂️ JSON Schema support for structured, validated responses
+- 🗂️ JSON Schema structured output

-- 📡 Streaming support for real-time response updates
+- 📡 Streaming responses

 Media

-- 🗣️ Text-to-speech, transcription, and translation
+- 🗣️ TTS, transcription, translation

 Miscellaneous